eecs484db/eecs484db.github.io/w25/p3-mongodb/p3-mongodb.md

 ## Submissions

 This project is to be done in teams of 2 students.
-Be sure to create your team on the Autograder.
+Be sure to create your team on the [Autograder][autograder].

 ## Honor Code